UE2020/rapax/README.md

 ```rs
 ctx.bind_texture(0, foreign_texture_name);
 ```
-All of Rapax's context functions take in Rapax's managed primitives in addition to raw names/handles.
+All of Rapax's context functions take in Rapax's managed primitives in addition to raw OpenGL names/handles.

 In the case of extensions such as `GLX_EXT_texture_from_pixmap` it's as easy as:
 ```rs